Google Docs has a feature where it will automatically turn Web addresses or URLs into links. Use these steps to stop automatic linking in Google Docs.

 Find out about the automatic capitalization setting in Google Docs that is also found on this menu to see if it’s another setting that you may wish to disable.

-Matt Smith has been writing tech content online for more than 10 years.
-He has been published on dozens of popular websites and his works have accumulated millions of pageviews.
+He has been published on dozens of popular websites, and his works have accumulated millions of pageviews.

 While focused primarily on tutorials and guides for popular electronics like the iPhone and iPad, as well as common applications like Microsoft Word, Powerpoint, and Excel, he covers topics across the entire technology spectrum.